monster-js/docs/docs/main-concept/event-emitter.md

 }
 ```

-You can also retrieve the data passed by the trigger function within the subscriber.
+You can also retrieve the data passed by the dispatch function within the subscriber.

 Example: